People's Movement of Ukraine: Political party

-The People's Movement of Ukraine was registered by the Ukrainian Ministry of Justice as a political party on 1 February 1993.
+In the parliamentary elections on 29 March 1998, the party received 9.4% of the vote and 46 seats.
 Rukh's parliamentary faction split up into 2 different factions in the spring of 1999 (the breakaway faction was led by Hennadiy Udovenko with its highest Rada membership of 19 dwindling to 14; the "other" faction ended with 23; meaning that 10 elected People's Movement of Ukraine deputies did not represent any segment of the party anymore by June 2002).

 Right before the 1999 presidential elections another major schism took place within the party.
 Yuriy Kostenko openly protested against the election of Viacheslav Chornovil as the party leader and established another party, People's Movement of Ukraine (Kostenko), where Kostenko became the leader of the party.
 Despite the split a followed party congress elected Vyacheslav Chornovil as party leader.
 The congress also adopted the signing of an agreement between People's Movement of Ukraine and the Reforms and Order Party for a political bloc supporting Hennadiy Udovenko as a single presidential candidate for the next elections.
-At the parliamentary elections on 29 March 1998, the party received 9.4% of the vote and 46 seats.
-At the parliamentary elections on 30 March 2002, the party was part of the Viktor Yushchenko Bloc–Our Ukraine.
-Currently, Rukh was a part of the Our Ukraine Bloc, where it represented the right wing of the Union's party spectrum.
-At the parliamentary elections on 26 March 2006, the party was part of the Our Ukraine alliance, and the party's members secured 13 seats in the parliament.
-At the 2007 parliamentary elections the party was again part of the Our Ukraine–People's Self-Defense Bloc alliance, that won 72 out of 450 seats.
+In the parliamentary elections on 30 March 2002, the party joined the Viktor Yushchenko Bloc–Our Ukraine, and subsequently became a part of the Our Ukraine Bloc, where it represented the right wing of the Union's party spectrum.
+In the parliamentary elections on 26 March 2006, Rukh was part of the Our Ukraine alliance, and its members secured 13 seats in the parliament.
+In the 2007 parliamentary elections it once again ran as part of the Our Ukraine–People's Self-Defense Bloc alliance, that won 72 out of 450 seats.

-In the 2010 local elections the party won 8 representative in the regional parliament of the Lviv Oblast, 3 representative in the regional parliament of Ivano-Frankivsk Oblast, 1 in Kherson Oblast, 5 in the Verkhovna Rada of Crimea and 3 seats in the city councils of Lviv and Simferopol.
+In the 2010 local elections the party won 8 representatives in the regional parliament of the Lviv Oblast, 3 representative in the regional parliament of Ivano-Frankivsk Oblast, 1 in Kherson Oblast, 5 in the Verkhovna Rada of Crimea and 3 seats in the city councils of Lviv and Simferopol.

-The party competed as one single party under the "umbrella" party "Fatherland", together with several other parties, during the 2012 parliamentary elections During the election this list won 62 seats (25.55% of the votes) under the proportional party-list system and another 39 by winning 39 simple-majority constituencies; a total of 101 seats in Parliament.
+During the 2012 parliamentary elections, Rukh competed under the "umbrella" party "Fatherland", together with several other forces.
+During the election this list won 62 seats (25.55% of the votes) under the proportional party-list system and another 39 by winning 39 simple-majority constituencies; a total of 101 seats in Parliament.
 The party independently unsuccessfully participated in 2 constituencies.

-In 2013, the party split in two parts.
-The party merged with Ukrainian People's Party in May 2013.
-While its former chairman Borys Tarasyuk and others assimilated into "Fatherland" in June 2013.
+In 2013, Rukh split in two parts, one of which merged with Ukrainian People's Party in May 2013, meanwhile the former party chairman Borys Tarasyuk and some other members assimilated into "Fatherland" in June 2013.
 The bulk of the party organisation and ordinary members remained loyal to the party.